MicrosoftDocs/sysinternals/sysinternals/downloads/rdcman.md

 - *How do I resize the remote desktop while a server is connected?*

     You can't.
 To resize you must disconnect and reconnect (use the Reconnect feature to do this in one step).
+RDCMan servers have the option, under Display Settings, to automatically reconnect with the new resolution for both docked and undocked servers.

 ---